sebastiannordby/lead-time-calculator/README.md

 ## Project Structure

+I prefer and advocate for **Test-Driven Development (TDD)**, as it ensures that the code remains clean, testable, and well-structured.

+For this project, I applied some principles/patterns from **Domain-Driven Design (DDD)**, beginning by analyzing the terminology used in the exercise document and create the models needed for the required functionality.
+Initially, I was not concerned with how the data should be stored, as the problem doesn't dictate a specific persistence strategy.

 The project is organized into features, with the **WorkdayCalendarFeature** as the core domain and functionality.

+LeadTimeCalculator.API.Domain:
+- Should contain as much -> to all domain logic
+- Should not be dependent on any internal nor external libraries
+- Should be persistent ignorant

+LeadTimeCalculator.API.Application:
+- Acts as an ACL(anti corruption layer) for the domain
+- Should handle requests(commands or queries)
+- Should expose a port(interface) for what it needs to process the requests

+LeadTimeCalculator.API:
+- Contains infrastructure
+- Exposes endpoints -> LeadTimeCalculator.API.Application

 All business logic is encapsulated in the **LeadTimeCalculator.API** HTTP API.

-## Approach to Solving the Exercises

-I prefer and advocate for **Test-Driven Development (TDD)**, as it ensures that the code remains clean, testable, and well-structured.

-For this exercise, I applied some **Domain-Driven Design (DDD)**, beginning by analyzing the terminology used (which should in a bigger process resulted in a UL) in the interview document and create the models needed for the required functionality.
-Initially, I was not concerned with how the data should be stored, as the problem doesn't dictate a specific persistence strategy.

-My approach began by creating a test for the first example, **BasicWorkingDayCalculationTest**.
-This test served as the foundation for determining the necessary classes and logic to make the test pass.

 ## TODO